htailor/extendable_fjc_1d/README.md

 Model of the extendable freely-jointed-chain in one dimension.

-Using the Fourier Trasform Integral method, the script plots the Partition Function for an Extendable Freely Jointed Chain Model at different extensions.
+Using the Fourier Trasform Integral method, this script plots the Partition Function for an Extendable Freely Jointed Chain Model at different extensions.
 For a freely-jointed-chain with `N` links, each of length `a`, we include a parameter `p` that controls the extensibility of each link.

 This calculation supports the Extendable Freely Jointed Chain chapter of the UCL PhD thesis.